 Lavette Mayes was also featured on an episode of our podcast TALKING LIBERTIES.
 In the episode she was joined by Sharlyn Grace, an attorney and expert on this topic.
 You can listen to TALKING LIBERTIES: The Price of Cash Bail here.

-Below are some talking points on the Pretrial Fairness Act:
+Below are some talking points on Ending Money Bond:

-- The Pretrial Fairness Act assures that the criminal legal system treats people accused of a crime as innocent until proven guilty in the fashion the system contemplates.
+- Ending money bond assures that the criminal legal system treats people accused of a crime as innocent until proven guilty.

-- The Pretrial Fairness Act means that a person’s access to wealth will no longer determine whether they are free or locked up before trial.
-That is more fair.
+- Ending money bond means that a person’s access to wealth will no longer determine whether they are free or locked up before trial.

 - There is no evidence that forcing someone to pay a money bond increases the likelihood that someone appears for their court proceedings.

 - Jail increases recidivism and decreases public safety over time.
-The Pretrial Fairness Act will ensure that pretrial incarceration is used only as a last resort to ensure community safety and the person’s appearance in court.
+Ending money bond will ensure that pretrial incarceration is used only as a last resort to ensure community safety and the person’s appearance in court.